piklestf2/pikles-hud/README.txt

 6/8/20
 I added the quake hitsound here.
-This is purely for my convenience, but I'm pretty sure no one else is downloading this HUD anyway.
+This is purely for my convenience, but I'm pretty sure no one is downloading this HUD anyway.
 If you don't like this, just remove or rename sound/ui/hitsound.wav

 7/20/16